yavuztas/java-spring-fundamentals/README.md

   }
 }

-// Assume that we need a fishing pool which every Fish instance should swim.
+// Assume that we need a fishing pool which every Fish instance must swim.
 // However as you can see some instances will not be able to swim because they are dead.
 List<Fish> pool = new ArrayList<>();
 pool.add(new Fish());